Melbourne Football Club: 1965–1986: decades of disappointment

 In one of the greatest shock moves in the VFL history, Ron Barassi transferred to Carlton as captain-coach for the 1965 season.
 Despite this, Melbourne were still the dominant team of the league, winning its first eight games in succession.
 After having lost just three games, the club's committee made the startling decision to sack Norm Smith as coach before its Round 13 fixture against North Melbourne.
 Hughes returned to coach the Demons in a losing game, while Melbourne identities, including Barassi took to the media to defend Smith.
 Smith was reinstated however the damage was done, the Demons would only win one more game and subsequently missed out on finals for the first time since 1953.
 Melbourne would not play in another finals series until 1987.

 Smith coached two more seasons with Melbourne and a succession of coaches followed trying to reverse the Demons fortunes including John Beckwith (1968–70), Ian Ridley (1971–73), Bob Skilton (1974–77) and Dennis Jones (1978).
 Melbourne languished near the bottom of the ladder throughout the late 1960s and 1970s, including three wooden spoons in 1969, 1974 and 1978.
 Despite possessing gifted players including Robert Flower and Greg Wells, the introduction of country zoning and poor management hampered the club's fortunes.
 Melbourne tried to supplement its list by recruiting older players from successful teams including Carl Diterich who played in two separate engagements with the Demons, the first between 1973 and 1975 and then serving as captain-coach in 1979 and 1980.

-Melbourne's best start to a season was in 1971 when the club was at the top of the ladder after the first round and maintained that position until it lost to Collingwood in round 6.
-Melbourne was still in second place at the start of the second half of the season but a dramatic slump had them dropping to fifth position five weeks later.
-They finished with only two more wins and a draw.

-In 1976, Melbourne missed what looked to be an almost certain finals appearance.
-In the final round, the Demons only needed to beat bottom side Collingwood, and for Footscray to lose to the top side Carlton.
-The Demons beat Collingwood at Victoria Park but an unexpected drawn match between Footscray and Carlton saw the Bulldogs edge out the Demons for the finals.
-Melbourne would then fall back into the bottom quarter of the ladder the following season, and in 1979 they suffered the worst defeat in VFL/AFL history, losing to by 190 points in round 17, although they would beat Essendon the following week.